 Položka Popis Log Size Log size restriction by maximal number of its rows.
-Remote IP Address Optional settings of IP address for real-time log distribution.
-Remote UDP Port Optional settings of UDP port for real-time log distribution.
+Log Persistent Set to yes to log to the file stored in non-volatile memory, so the log is not lost after shutting down the router.
+It is supported only by routers having the eMMC memory.
+Remote IP Address Optional setting of IP address for real-time log distribution.
+Remote UDP Port Optional setting of UDP port for real-time log distribution.
+Device ID Optional setting of the device identification string for remote logging.
+If empty, Router string is used.

-Table 63: Syslog configuration
+Table 66: Syslog configuration

-Figure 61: Syslog configuration
+Figure 68: Syslog configuration

-4.14.11 Telnet
+4.15.11 Telnet